Training Events

 Join us for live training on legal epidemiology methods — in person or virtually.
 The Center for Public Health Law Research hosts regular webinars and an annual Policy Surveillance Institute as well as other events throughout the year related to training.

-Introduction to Policy Surveillance Webinars
+Introduction to Policy Surveillance Webinar

 Legal Epi at Lunch Webinars: Advanced Issues in Legal Epidemiology

-The Legal Epi at Lunch Webinar Series focuses on exploring in-depth methodological issues or approaches in scientific legal mapping and legal epidemiology research.
+The Legal Epidemiology at Lunch Webinar Series focuses on exploring in-depth methodological issues or approaches in scientific legal mapping and legal epidemiology research.
 Each one-hour session will include expert staff from the Center for Public Health Law Research and guest researchers and practitioners using legal epidemiology methods in a unique or innovative way and will offer best practices, technology solutions, tips, and tricks for attendees.

 Policy Surveillance Institute